osdnk/raspberry-pi-open-cv/README.md

 ## Installation on Raspberry Pi 3B+

 Installation instructions taking from plain Raspbian to OpenCV-equipped Raspberry.
-Tested on Rasberry Pi 3B+.
+Tested on Raspberry Pi 3B+.

 > **NOTE:** _you can also run the installation script from install.sh which will do the whole thing automatically._